OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Planetary System Parameters

-In addition, since Keck can measure the source-lens proper motion, $\theta_{E}$ can be recalculated using $\theta_{E}=t_E \mu_{\rm rel}$.
-Therefore, we calculate $\theta_{E}=0.361 \pm 0.015$ mas.
 For OB161195 we combine constraints from the empirical mass-luminosity relation and Equation \ref{mdreltheta}, plotting them on a mass-distance diagram shown in Figure \ref{fig:1195massdistance}.
-These two relations are shown in different shades of red, with their intersection (black cross) indicating the results we find.
+These two relations are shown in different shades of red, with their intersection (black cross) indicating the result we find by summing over the MCMC runs of the 2L2S model using a Galactic model (discussed in section \ref{sec:newmodel}).
+It should be noted that Figure \ref{fig:1195massdistance} is a simplified presentation of the results, whereas Figure \ref{fig:histo} and the results shown in Table \ref{finalparams} include the effects of the different correlations with other model parameters from the MCMC analysis.

-The final results that we use for our lens system, however, are measured by summing over the MCMC runs using a Galactic model (discussed in section \ref{sec:newmodel}).
-This model uses constraints from our $\mu_{rel}$ value (from the Keck data) and empirical mass-luminosity relations mentioned above.
 We run two Galactic models with different planet hosting priors (M$^{\wedge}0$ and M$^{\wedge}1$) and sum over the MCMC results.
 We compare the results of both priors, finding that the mass measurement does not vary significantly between the two.
 The M$^{\wedge}0$ prior is most commonly used in Bayesian analyses of microlensing events that lack mass measurements \citep{Bennett2014}.
-However, more recent studies (Bennett et al. in prep, \cite{Koshimoto2021a}) indicate that the probability of hosting a planet with a fixed mass ratio increases linearly with the host mass, i.e. M$^{\wedge}1$ model.
+However, more recent studies (\cite{Bennett2024}, \cite{Koshimoto2021a}) indicate that the probability of hosting a planet with a fixed mass ratio increases linearly with the host mass, i.e. M$^{\wedge}1$ model.
 For OB161195 the final values that we use are from the M$^{\wedge}1$ model.
 However, because we have a mass estimate from the Keck follow-up data, there is no significant difference between the two models.

 These results are presented in Table \ref{finalparams} and Figure \ref{fig:histo}, where the blue histograms indicate the parameters without Keck constraints, and red histograms with Keck constraints (these are generated using the model with the M$^{\wedge}1$ prior).
-Therefore, we find that the OB161195 system is a cold sub-Neptune with a mass of $M_p = 9.91\pm1.61\ M_{\oplus}$ orbiting a star with $M_L=0.57\pm0.06\ M_{\odot}$, at a distance of $D_L=6.87\pm0.65$ kpc towards the Galactic Bulge.
-The projected separation between planet and host is $r_\perp=2.62\pm0.28$ AU, placing it beyond the snow line.
+Therefore, we find that the OB161195 system is a cold sub-Neptune with a mass of $M_{\rm p} = 10.08\pm1.18\ M_{\oplus}$ orbiting a star with $M_{\rm L}=0.62\pm0.05\ M_{\odot}$, at a distance of $D_{\rm L}=7.45\pm0.55$ kpc towards the Galactic Bulge.
+The projected separation between planet and host is $r_\perp=2.24\pm0.21$ AU, placing it beyond the snow line.